VanOne is a trademark of VOGB Ltd, registered and used in the United Kingdom

 The GPS Can Act Against You Sometimes

 Look closer and get to know the names of the streets and neighbourhoods.
 While thinking that the fastest route is the best to follow, it might be better to consider whether it is also the safest.
-That’s why we always advise tourists and expats to travel by public transportation, especially buses, so that they can be familiarised with their most common path.
+That’s why we always advise tourists and expats to travel by public transportation, especially buses, so they can be familiarised with their most common paths.
 So, when using a GPS device, be attentive if the route is taking a different direction than it should.

 Turning Right On a Read is Illegal in Brazil